ministryofjustice/analytical-platform-visual-studio-code/README.md

 Releases for AWS CLI are maintained on [GitHub](https://raw.githubusercontent.com/aws/aws-cli/v2/CHANGELOG.rst).

-The GPG public key used for verification of AWS CLI is not hosted in a way where we can consume it programatically, instead its on [this](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-version.html) page under "(Optional) Verifying the integrity of your downloaded zip file".
+The GPG public key used for verification of AWS CLI is not hosted in a way where we can consume it programatically, instead its on [this](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-version.html) page under "(Optional) Verifying the integrity of your downloaded ZIP file".

 As of 20/02/24, the GPG public key used for verifying AWS CLI expires 26/07/24, but there is an [issue](https://github.com/aws/aws-cli/issues/6230) to track it.